Bald Eagle

 As a cherished U.S. national symbol, the bald eagle’s cultural value is hard to estimate.

-In some Native American cultures, bald eagles are held sacred, and their feathers are important symbols.
+In Native American cultures, bald eagles are held sacred, and their feathers are important symbols.

 Humans played a large role in the decline of eagles in the 1900s.
-These birds were shot, trapped, and poisoned, and they also declined as a result of pesticide-related nesting failures.
-But humans have also enabled their population comeback, enacting laws to ban the most troublesome pesticides and protecting them from persecution.
+These birds were shot, trapped, and poisoned.
+They also declined because of habitat loss and pesticide-related nesting failures.
+But humans also enabled their comeback, enacting laws to ban the most troublesome pesticides and to protect eagles from persecution.

-Bald eagles can suffer from lead poisoning when they consume carrion shot by hunters with lead shot.
+Bald eagles can suffer from lead poisoning when they consume carcasses or gut piles left behind by hunters if the remains contain lead shot.

 Title